San Francisco Municipal Transportation Agency

 ANNUAL RIDERSHIP BY MODE

-Over the past five years, annual Muni ridership has been on the rise.
 Over fiscal years 2012 to 2016, ridership increased by 10 million riders (4.6 percent), with half of that increase occurring just from fiscal years 2013 to 2014.
 According to national data, almost every major metro area in the United States saw a decline in transit ridership from 2015 to 2016.
 Over fiscal years 2015 to 2016, Muni’s ridership increased by 1.3 percent, just slightly higher than the average annual growth rate over the previous three years.
 From fiscal year 2016 to 2017, there was a 2.8 percent decrease.

 How Performance is Measured